MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 ### Color Scheme – RGBA:
-Color is represented as as ‘tuple’ in (R,G,B) format.
-Each color channel has a value between 0 and 255. black is: (0,0,0), white is (255,255,255).. red is (255,0,0). blue is (0,0,255).
+Color is represented as as ‘tuple’ in (R,G,B,A) format.
+Each color channel (R-Red, B-Blue, G-Green)  has a value between 0 and 255.
 *‘A’ represents transparency with values 0 to 255.*

+For example:
+black is: (0,0,0),
+white is (255,255,255)
+red is (255,0,0).
+blue is (0,0,255).

 ### Image coordinates:
 Coordinates in (X,Y), which is (0,0) is located at the top left of the image.